 May include -1- or more valid, original, and unexpired.
 We prefer that it also be signed.
 Surprisingly, a Driver’s License or State ID (BMV/DMV-issued non-driver card) is usually the best form of ID you can have.
 That’s because besides being government-issued, it also contains critical identifiers that help properly identify you.
 Sometimes, another party will require multiple or alternative forms of ID (see below); and sometimes, we’ll ask for a secondary ID if we have doubts.

 All IDs are subject to physical scrutiny to evaluate genuineness.
-That means you must always give your ID(s) to us to hold and to inspect.
-We are also allowed to write down information on your ID and save it, for instance, in a private journal.
-Also, some companies require us to scan or copy your ID for their records.
-Company policy is to delete or destroy any copies within 72 hours of delivery confirmation that your document was delivered (like with your home loan application package).
+That means you must always give your ID(s) to the notary to hold and to inspect.
+We are also allowed to write down information about your ID and save it, for instance, in a private journal.
+Also, as above, some companies require us to scan or copy your ID for their records.

 YOUR PRIVACY & OUR JOURNAL: Company policy is that the notary journal is sealed from any inspection.
 That means only the notary can inspect it.
 The only time we’ll let somebody review the journal is when they have a court order or other lawful, clear reason.